Boater Busted with 7th DUI

 Posted by PKSD Law Firm on July 1, 2009 in Drunken Driving Accidents

-DUIs just dont happen on Wisconsins roadways, they happen on Wisconsins waterways as well.
+DUIs happen not only on Wisconsin’s roadways, but also on the state’s waterways as well.
 According to the Winona County Sheriffs Office, a Galesville man with six previous DUI convictions narrowly missed eight young swimmers before crashing his boat.
 He was arrested for operating under the influence.

 Curtis James Harnish, 54, was operating a 14-foot fishing boat when, according to his statement, he thought he saw someone he recognized on Cotter Island on the Mississippi River.
 Traveling at high speeds, Harnish attempted to turn his boat sharply and hit the wing dam, then hit a beached pontoon boat.